ferronweb/ferron-website/src/content/docs/configuration.md

     - **scode** (_u16_)
       - Status code.
 This setting specifies the HTTP status code for which the custom error page will be used.
 Default: None
     - **path** (_String_)
       - Path to the error page.
-This setting specifies the file path to the custom error page.
+This setting specifies the absolute file path to the custom error page.
 Default: None
 - **enableETag** (_bool_)
   - Option to enable ETag generation.
 When set to `true`, the server will generate ETag headers for responses, which can be used for caching purposes.
 Default: `true`
 - **enableCompression** (_bool_)